 This cranberry chicken salad is a Thanksgiving-inspired way to use up leftover chicken using things you probably already have in your refrigerator and pantry.
 No one will fault you, of course, if you cook chicken specifically to make this chicken salad recipe.

 Chicken salad is incredibly easy to make.
-Chop your chicken.
+Chop your chicken into cubes of the size your prefer.
 Add in some fruit, nuts, and celery.
 Stir together with mayonnaise, salt, and pepper.
 And serve.

 Or go Mediterranean and mix chopped chicken with olives, capers, pine nuts for crunch, and a bit of lemon juice in addition to that mayo, salt, and pepper.